mckennapl/slack-nws/README.md

 # slack-nws

-Python script to capture the short and the detailed NWS forecasts from their API and then post those to a Slack team and channel of your choosing.
+Python script to capture the short and the detailed NWS forecasts from their API and then post to a Slack channel.

+You'll need to have Incoming Webhooks set up on your Slack: https://api.slack.com/messaging/webhooks

-Needs a weather_webhook.py file with your location and webhook URL:
+Create a weather_webhook.py (in .gitignore) file with your location and webhook URL:

 ### weather_webhook.py
 ```